stogoh/network-mapper/README.md

 ### traceroute

 Determine all intermediate hops between the scanner and target host.
 This works by sending packets with a low TTL (time-to-live) in an attempt to elicit ICMP Time Exceeded message from the intermediate hops.
 By increasing the TTL until the target host is reached, the traceroute can be determined.

+### timing

+The timing templates can be used to slowdown or speedup network scans.
+Instead of using the fine-grained controls, using the timing option is a lot easier to use and they have a very similar effect on the scan.